Get all the latest data for Lagos?

 Do tenants prefer furnished or unfurnished in Lagos?

-In Lagos, approximately 70% of long-term tenants prefer unfurnished apartments because they already own furniture and want lower monthly costs, while around 30% prefer furnished or serviced options.
+In Lagos, about 70% of long-term tenants prefer unfurnished or semi-furnished rentals, while about 30% prefer furnished rentals.

 Which amenities increase rent the most in Lagos?